strangerstudios/pmpro-affiliates/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= 0.6.2 - 2025-03-13 =
+* SECURITY: Improved the escaping of strings throughout the plugin. #58 (@dparker1005)
+* ENHANCEMENT: Added a new filter `pmpro_affiliates_commission_calculation_source` to allow calculating commissions based on the order total or subtotal. #53 (@JarrydLong)
+* BUG FIX: Fixed an issue where orders that were not associated with affiliates would still show in the affiliates report. #55 (@dparker1005)
+* BUG FIX: Fixed an issue where some strings would not be translated. #57 (@andrewlimaza)

 = 0.6.1 - 2024-01-05 =
 * ENHANCEMENT: Updating `<h3>` tags to `<h2>` tags for better accessibility. #51 (@kimwhite)
 * BUG FIX: Fixed a warning on the reports page when the affiliate name was missing from the report. #52 (@andrewlimaza)